acdmammoths/Intellij-Hadoop/README.md

 ![wordcount](images/wordcount.png)

 ### Prepare to run
-The **WordCount** program scans all text files in the folder specified by the first command line argument, and output the number of lines in which each word appears into a folder specified by the second command line argument.
+The `WordCount` program scans all text files in the folder specified by the first command line argument, and outputs the total number of lines in which each word appears, writing these numbers into files in the folder specified by the second command line argument.

-Create a folder named **input** under the project's root folder (so, at the same level as the **src**folder), and drag/copy some text files inside this folder.
+Create a folder named `input` under the project's root folder (so, at the same level as the `src` folder), and drag/copy some text files from your computer inside this folder (or, e.g., look for plaintext files on the web, e.g., of Shakespeare's plays).

 ![sample_text](images/sample_text.png)

 Then set the two command line arguments.
 Select `Run`&rarr;`Edit Configurations`.
 ![edit_config](images/edit_config.png)

-Add a new `Application` configuration, set the `Name` to **WordCount**, set the `Main class` to **WordCount**, set `Program arguments` to **input output**.
-This way, the program will read the input from the **input** folder, and save the results to the **output** folder.
-Do *not* create the output folder, as Hadoop will create the folder automatically.
-If the folder exists, Hadoop will raise exceptions (thus, you have to manually delete the output folder before every time you run the program).
+Add a new `Application` configuration, set the `Name` to `WordCount`, set the `Main` class to `WordCount`, and set `Program arguments` to `input output`.
+This way, the program will read the input from the `input` folder, and save the results to the `output` folder.
+Do *not* create the `output` folder, as Hadoop will create the folder automatically.
+If the folder exists, Hadoop will raise exceptions (thus, you have to manually delete the `output` folder before every time you run the program).
 ![new_app](images/new_app.png)
 ![config](images/config.png)